reddragon/lambda/README.md

 eclisp> ^D
 Goodbye!
 ```
 eclisp can also read from files and execute them.
-Currently it only executes the first well-formed expression, but you can try it out with the `-f` option, like:
+You can try it out with the `-f` option, like:

 ```
 ./eclisp -f ~/path/to/my/script.el